Phaffomyces

-Phaffomyces is a genus of fungi within the Saccharomycetales order.
-It is placed within the Pichiaceae fungi family.
+Phaffomyces is a genus of fungi within the Phaffomycetales order.
+It is placed within the Phaffomycetaceae fungi family.

 The genus name of Phaffomyces is in honour of Herman Jan Phaff (1913–2001), who was a scientist who specialised in the ecology of yeast.

 The genus was circumscribed by Yuzo Yamada in Bull.
 Fac.
 Agric.
 Shizuoka Univ. vol.47 on page 30 in 1997.